mysociety/alaveteli/doc/manual/docs/installing/next_steps.md

     OK, you've installed a copy of Alaveteli, and can see the site in a browser.
 What next?
 </p>

+## Load test data

+If you want some dummy data to play with, you can try loading the fixtures that the test suite uses into your development database.
+You can do this with:

+    script/load-sample-data

 ## Create a superuser account for yourself

 * Sign up for a new account on the site.
 You should receive a confirmation email.
 Click on the link in it to confirm the account.